codecooperative/2019-fellowship/resources/class-0/README.md

 ![glitch-2.png](glitch.png)

-11. Write the rest of your user guide!
+11. Write the rest of your User Guide!
 Use Google to research how to make your user guide page

-12. Share your User Guide link (should look like `some-words.glitch.me` with everyone in Slack~
+12. Share your User Guide link (should look like `some-words.glitch.me`) with everyone in Slack.